 Oil can be mixed in almond oil and applied topically to minimise appearance of stretch marks and scars.

-The oil is also in high demand in perfumery, soap, cosmetics and blending tobacco products industries
+The oil is also in the high demand in perfumery, soap, cosmetics and blending tobacco products industries

 About Palma Rosa Essential Oil

 The sweet, pale greenish-yellow scented oil obtained from the plant by distillation is known as Palmarosa oil.
 The oil is used in formulations applied topically for alopecia, lumbago, skin diseases, dryness, wrinkles, dermatitis, and stiff joints.
 It is also used in Aromatherapy to alleviate stress, tension, anxiety and to uplift and calm the emotions.

 The oil is used for both, dry and oily skin.
 When applied on dry skin, it helps to hydrate the skin and on oily skin it balances the sebum secretion and reduces oiliness of the skin.